 On the other hand, ETFs have enabled retail investors to be a part of this segment at low prices.
 Thus, your portfolio gets new exposures with the help of such ETFs.

 ETFs also come with an added advantage of tax benefits compared to mutual funds.
 The tax benefits in the ETFs are due to the very working of the ETFs.
-The swap agreements between the fund and AP reduce the tax liability for the investors.

 The capital gains tax on ETFs is due to selling the ETF, whereas, in a mutual fund, the tax liability is on the investor during the entire life of the holding.